 What Is Samhainophobia?

 Scientist have a name for just about every phobia out there, don’t they?
-Samhainophobia is a deathly (ha!) fear of Halloween.
+Samhainophobia is a deathly (AH!) fear of Halloween.

 Where did Jack-O-Lanterns Come From?